 What is the Intel® Software Innovators Program?

-In combination with membership in the Intel AI Academy, up-and-coming developers gain support and a means for exploring the latest advanced artificial intelligence breakthroughs.
+In combination with membership in the Intel AI Developer Program, up-and-coming developers gain support and a means for exploring the latest advanced artificial intelligence breakthroughs.
 Program terms and offerings change from time to time, but typical benefits include:

 - Early access to resources: Depending on the level of participation, Intel Software Innovators gain access to software development kits (SDKs), software development platforms, and production devices.